Erotemic/ubelt/README.rst

 These are some of the tasks that Ubelt's api enables:

   - hash common data structures

   - hash files

   - cache a block of code

   - time a block of code

   - download a file

   - run shell commands

-  - nicely string format a nested data structure
+  - string-format nested data structures

-  - make a directory if it doesnt exist
+  - make a directory if it does't exist

-  - shell-like path expansion
+  - expand environment variables and tildes in path strings

   - map a function over the keys or values of a dictionary

-  - set operations on dictionaries
+  - perform set operations on dictionaries

-  - dictionary operations like histogram, duplicates, and inversion
+  - perform dictionary operations like histogram, duplicates, and inversion

   - delete a file or directory

   - import a module using the path to that module

   - check if a particular flag or value is on the command line

-  - ansi coloring of text
+  - color text with ansi tags

-  - get paths to cross platform data directories
+  - get paths to cross platform data/cache/config directories

-  - make cross platform symlinks
+  - create cross platform symlinks

-  - space-aware horizontal string concatenation
+  - horizontally concatenate multiline strings

-  - alias like ddict=defaultdict and odict=OrderedDict
+  - access defaultdict and OrderedDict by ddict and odict aliases

-  - implementation of an ordered set
+  - build ordered sets

   - memoize functions

   - argmax/min/sort on dictionaries

 Ubelt is small.
 Its top-level API is defined using roughly 40 lines: